-- .1 The test radii are to be stated on the Certificate of Test together with the proof loads used. - .2The proof load is to be lifted and held for at least five minutes. - .3 The Proof Test is to also include a function test of all safety features, fail-safe and limitingdevices, load-moment and boom-angle indicators, and optional systems. - .4 The Proof Test is to include hoisting and lowering of the main hook, auxiliary hook and boom; slewing (swinging) and luffing with the proof test load on the hook, to the extent possible as noted below:
+.1 The test radii are to be stated on the Certificate of Test together with the test loads used.

+.2The test load is to be lifted and held for at least five minutes.

+.3 Testing is to also include a function test of all safety features, fail-safe and limiting devices, load-moment and boom-angle indicators, and optional systems.

+.4 Testing is to include hoisting and lowering of the main hook, auxiliary hook and boom; slewing (swinging) and luffing with the proof test load on the hook, to the extent possible as noted below: